douggreen/asana-slack-app/README.md

 1. Bot listens for messages in channels (via Socket Mode WebSocket connection)
 2. Scans for `#A<digits>` pattern (e.g., `#A1211411476112291`)
 3. If Asana token configured: Fetches task details via Asana API
+4. Respects `DISPLAY` configuration to show only requested fields
-4. Posts threaded reply with link (and details if available)
+5. Posts threaded reply with formatted information
-5. Multiple tickets in one message?
+6. Multiple tickets in one message?
 Shows them all!

 **Pattern recognized:** `#A` followed by any digits **Example:** `#A1211411476112291`, `#A123`, `#A999999999999999`